v0id-user/veact/README.md

 A lightweight, experimental implementation of a React-like library.
 Veact (Virtual DOM + React) is a mini-version of React designed for learning purposes and experimentation.

-## 🚧 Status

-**Under Development**: This project is still in the early stages and is being developed.

 ## 🌟 Features

 - Custom JSX-like syntax (`.vsx` files)